The Q&A’s below are intended to help explain the details of the Cleveland State University (CSU) tobacco free campus policy.

 As part of Cleveland State University’s initiative to become a tobacco free campus, a number of tobacco use cessation informational sessions, smoking cessation workshops, and other events will be scheduled prior to the effective date of the tobacco free campus policy and periodically thereafter.
-Information and resources for individuals who would like to stop using tobacco are available on the CSU tobacco free campus website found on myCSU.
+Free support services and resources for individuals who would like to stop using tobacco are available on this CSU tobacco free campus website.

 Telephone Quit Lines as well as in person counseling resources are available to students, employees and their family members who wish to access cessation counseling.
 Faculty and staff enrolled in the University’s health benefit plans have access to low cost or no cost cessation counseling and prescription products.

 Cleveland State University’s primary goal is to achieve 100% voluntary compliance with the tobacco free campus policy by educating students, faculty, staff, and visitors about the policy.
 Voluntary compliance is strongly preferred; however, it should be noted that the policy will be enforced.
 Violation of this policy could result in disciplinary actions.

 Cleveland State University’s vision for the enforcement of the tobacco free campus policy is one in which a tobacco free campus is viewed as the shared responsibility of all those in the campus community, tobacco users and non-users alike.

 While enforcing the Tobacco free Campus policy, campus officials and members of the campus community are encouraged to be friendly and respectful.
 Discussions about the revised tobacco policy should be brief, educational, and non-confrontational.
 However, reported blatant and chronic violations are subject to established disciplinary protocols applicable to faculty, staff, and students.
 Please refer to help with policy compliance page of this website.

 What should I do if I see someone smoking or using tobacco on campus?